arialdomartini/arialdomartini.github.io/_posts/2022-11-24-diff-dont-drop.md

 }
 ```

-Now, when the test ends, why should we feel immediately compelled to delete the created blog?
+Now, when the test ends, why should we feel compelled to delete the record?
 The real user would not.
-Nor the real testers, in their manual exploratory testing activities.
+Nor the real testers during their manual exploratory testing activities.

-On the contrary: in the wake of exercising the application like a real user would, we could get rid of the backdoor for directly accessing the DB, using the real API instead:
+On the contrary: in the wake of exercising the application like a real user would, we could get rid of the backdoor for querying the DB, and we could rather use the real API:

 ```csharp